bpicinato/MonArch/README.md

 ![pipeline](https://github.com/user-attachments/assets/880b9e75-3bca-44fe-a3ec-958ec0e8383f)
 ***Figure 1**: Schematic of the MonArch pipeline.
 First, it aligns the input RNA-Seq reads in the provided reference genome using BLASTn and searches for reads with a chiastic alignment that came from a circularization junction.
 MonArch then groups close annotated circRNA junctions into one entity, a circRNA _ensemble_ (CircEnse).*

 In the first step, the reads are aligned to the reference genome with BLASTn.
 Then, `MonArch-GetJunctions.py` searches for a pair of alignments from the same read that could represent a circularization junction to annotate it.
 Many of the input options affect this step (Figure 2A).
 The alignments must be uniquely aligned in the genome, have at most `--max_mismatch` mismatches to the reference genome, be no further than `--max_circle_size` bases from each other, and together cover at least `--min_read_cov` of the read.
-Moreover, the best of the two BLASTn alignments must cover at least half of the read, and the other one should be at least `--min_sec_hit_size` bases long.
+Moreover, the best of the two BLASTn alignments must cover at least half of the read, and the other one should be at least 8 bases long.
 We allow alignments to have at most a 3nt overlap or gap between them (Figure 2B).
 An overlap occurs when a base in the circularization junction can be aligned to the reference genome by either alignment of the pair, while a gap occurs when a base in the circularization junction does not align with the reference genome.
 The coordinates of the circularization junction are adjusted accordingly.

 ![FigureS1-1](https://github.com/user-attachments/assets/032154cf-1bd4-4ed7-8d0e-b6b09840118a)
 ***Figure 2**: Details on the MonArch pipeline.
 (A) Schematic of some MonArch parameters to identify circularization junctions in RNA-Seq reads.
 Default values are represented.
 (B) Reads that contain a circularization junction are allowed to have at most a 3nt "overlap" or "gap" between the two halves of the alignment.
 An overlap (left) occurs when a base (N) can be aligned to either side of the transcript.
 The final circRNA coordinate always considers that the base came from the 5' portion of the circularized transcript.
 A gap (right) occurs when there is a base (N) between the two portions of the alignment that does not align to the reference genome.*